nondejus/AwesomeUnityCommunity/README.md

 * [FinalAudition](https://github.com/bonzajplc/FinalAudition "") - A complete remake of 2005 demo "Final Audition" by Plastic.
 After 12 years remade in Unity and now available in VR.
 * [EntitasGard](https://github.com/BahuMan/EntitasGard "") - ECS driven implementation of an RTS.
 * [ProjectRPG](https://github.com/WouterHeslinga/ProjectRPG "") - RPG made in Unity.
+* [Ganga RTS](https://github.com/gangashman/Ganga-RTS "") - Ganga RTS is an open-source multiplayer-player medieval-fantasy 3D RTS (obviously) based on an Unity engine and inspired by classic RTS.

 # :busts_in_silhouette: Communities <a name="communities"></a>